gsm1011/hadoop.admin/manuscript/chapter4.md

 ### See also

-- The Validating Hadoop installation recipe in Chapter [chap:3], Configuring a Hadoop cluster
+- The Validating Hadoop installation recipe in [Chapter 3](#chap:3), Configuring a Hadoop cluster
 - The Decommissioning DataNode recipe
 - The Manipulating files on HDFS recipe